 What type of exercise uses your own bodyweight?

-The other category of workouts that many people enjoy, and we recommend you try is bodyweight workouts.
-While many of these activities you could add in some weights or other equipment, it’s unnecessary to get started.
+The other category of workouts that many people enjoy, and that we recommend you try is bodyweight workouts.
+While many of these activities could be enhanced by adding weights or other equipment, it’s unnecessary to get started.